-- Tracking developments is a manual process that requires significant staff time. - Developments are in flux throughout the development process and therefore unit counts and fee amounts are not stagnant. - The data analyzed in this report does not include Planned Unit Developments or any other developments currently under negotiation or developments where there is not yet a preliminary affordability requirement calculation. - Density bonus programs are implemented collaboratively by the Planning and Zoning Department, Development Services Department, and the Neighborhood Housing and Community Development Office.
-Staff is required to work in close coordination in order to maintain accurate and current data.
+- Tracking developments is a manual process that requires significant staff time. - Developments are in flux throughout the development process and therefore unit counts and fee amounts are not stagnant. - The data analyzed in this report does not include Planned Unit Developments (PUD) or any other developments currently under negotiation or developments where there is not yet a preliminary affordability requirement calculation. - Density bonus programs are implemented collaboratively by the Planning and Zoning Department, Development Services coordination in order to maintain accurate and current data.